 Today, some Pomeranians are still vigilant and protective of their home environment.
-That may be because when they were larger, they would often be used as guard dogs.
 There is evidence in Italy of Pomeranians guarding their owner’s belongings.
-They were also used in other countries to let their owner know if someone was coming.
-Before the invention of the video doorbell, this was an essential service that dogs could perform!
+They were also used in other countries to let their owner know if someone was approaching the residence.
+Before the invention of the video doorbell, this was an essential service these dogs performed!

-Nowadays, your Pomeranian can still be a good guard dog if you just need someone to alert you.
-If you’re looking for an intimidating presence, a Pommy probably isn’t the one!
+Nowadays, your Pomeranian can still be a good guard dog if you simply need someone to alert you to visitors.
+But if you’re looking for an intimidating presence, a Pommy probably isn’t the best choice!

 Farm Working Dogs

-It’s likely that Pomeranians were used to help herd livestock, but haven’t for hundreds of years.
-There is not much information about this, but experts know they did at least that, and possibly also did other common jobs for dogs on a farm.
+It’s likely that Pomeranians were used to help herd livestock hundreds of years ago.
+There is not much information available, but experts believe they may have done other common jobs on a farm.

 Famous Pomeranians in History

 The Pomeranian is kind of an iconic breed.
-There have been many famous ones throughout history.
+There have been many famous Poms throughout history.
 As a beloved dog of royal families for centuries, there are plenty of listings of Poms as king’s and queen’s favorites.
-However, there are more modern well-known Pomeranians too!
+However, there are modern well-known Pomeranians too!

 Two Pomeranians survived the sinking of the Titanic.
 A Mr. James Clinch Smith even made a joke about finding a little life jacket for Margaret Hayes’ Pom as she was waiting for a lifeboat and holding the dog.
-Ms. Hayes and her dog did survive.
+Ms. Hayes and her dog survived.
 Unfortunately, Mr. Smith did not.

 Composer Frederic Chopin originally called his Waltz in D-flat major, Op.
 64, No. 1 “Valse du Petit Chien” or Waltz of the Little Dog.
 It was inspired by his friend’s Pomeranian running around and chasing its tail!

-It is also rumored that Michelangelo had a beloved Pomeranian who would sit below him on a satin pillow while he was painting the Sistine Chapel.
+It is also rumored that Michelangelo had a beloved Pomeranian who sat below him on a satin pillow while he painted the Sistine Chapel.

-Today Pomeranians are popular dogs for celebrities to own.
+Today, Pomeranians are popular dogs for celebrities.
 They can be the perfect cute accessory to tuck into a back or under your arm.
 Nicole Richie, Paris Hilton, Eva Longoria, and Kelly Osborne are all well-known Pomeranian owners.
 However, it’s not only women who go gaga for Poms.
 Gavin Rossdale, Sylvester Stallone, and Keanu Reeves have also had a Pomeranian.

 The Modern Pom

 So, Pomeranians were once working dogs, but what do they do now?
-As part of the toy dog breed group, they are truly only companions now.
+As part of the toy dog breed group, they are companions.
 Some people might refer to them as lap dogs.
-And, they make amazing furry friends, which is why they are one of the most iconic and popular breeds today.
-They are typically very friendly, and can easily get along with other people and animals, especially with proper training.
+And, they make amazing furry friends, which is why they are one of the most iconic and popular breeds.
+They are typically very friendly and can easily get along with other people and animals, especially with proper training.